 Why do the sun and moon look to be the same size?

 The Sun and Moon look to be a similar size from Earth, but we know the Sun is much bigger.
-The reason they look to be a similar size is because the Moon is about 400 times smaller than the Sun, but the Sun is 400 times further away from earth than the Moon.
+The reason they look to be similar in size is because the Moon is about 400 times smaller than the Sun, but the Sun is 400 times further away from the Earth than the Moon.

 How is the Moon different to the Earth?